 Traditionally, businesses set up calling centers big or small- depending on the kind of traffic they get.
 However, there is a huge downside to routing the calls directly to your executives.
 Not all the calls deserve their time or attention, and could simply have been resolved through a smart setup of recorded messages.

 As eCommerce companies around the world continue to look for ways to provide the best in class services to their customers, while also cutting down their operational costs and inefficiencies, VoIP-based automation tools have emerged as a clear choice.
-These solutions are highly customizable and can be operated from anywhere with a stable internet connection, which makes them compatible with the changing global paradigms, especially in the post-pandemic world.
+These intelligent virtual phone systems are highly customizable and can be operated from anywhere with a stable internet connection, which makes them compatible with the changing global paradigms, especially in the post-pandemic world.